Amir Alam Khan

 Amir Alam Khan (born 2 October 1958) is an Indian politician.
-He has served as MLA from Thanabhawan seat and Morna seat in the UP state assembly.
+He has served as MLA from Thanabhawan and Morna seat in the UP state assembly.

-He was a former Member of Parliament from Uttar Pradesh.
+He was a former member of parliament from Uttar Pradesh.

 Personal life

 His son, Nawazish Alam Khan, was a Member of Legislative Assembly (MLA) from Budhana assembly in the district Muzaffarnagar from 2012 to 2017.

-Khan is currently in Ajit Singh's Rashtriya Lok Dal.
+Khan is currently in Azad Samaj Party (Kanshi Ram).